broadinstitute/submissions/README.md

 **Note:** Keep your private key secure and do not share it with anyone.

 ## Support
-For any inquiries or assistance, please contact Paul Hendriksen at `phendrik@broadinstitute.org`.
+For any inquiries or assistance, please contact Nareh Sahakian at `sahakian@broadinstitute.org`.

 ## Disclaimer
 Ensure you follow your organization's security policies and guidelines when managing SSH keys and accessing workspaces.